CCRS-EO4CE-WP10/TreeCRowNN/README.md

 ## [License](https://github.com/JulieLovitt/TreeCRowNN/blob/main/LICENSE)

 # [Treepoint Tiler Module](https://github.com/JulieLovitt/TreeCRowNN/tree/main/Treepoint_Tiler)
 This module will generate tiles from an image that can then be used in model development or transfer learning.
-<br/>It accepts two input: an image you wish to extract tiles from and a complementary binary raster (annotation file).
+It accepts two input: an image you wish to extract tiles from and a complementary binary raster (annotation file).

-<br/> It will:
+It will:
-- Divide the image to train,test,val datasets based on target %.
+1. Divide the image to train,test,val datasets based on target %.
-- Extract tiles from image and add padding (if desired).
+2. Extract tiles from image and add padding (if desired).
-- Extract tiles from annotation file and compute sum of 1s for each to determine tree counts.
+3. Extract tiles from annotation file and compute sum of 1s for each to determine tree counts.
-- Move image tiles to folders labelled with corresponding sum.
+4. Move image tiles to folders labelled with corresponding sum.
-- Rename image tiles to include sum as filename prefix.
+5. Rename image tiles to include sum as filename prefix.

 ![alt text](https://github.com/JulieLovitt/TreeCRowNN/blob/main/Treepoint_Tiler/Treepoint_Tiler.jpg)